noahgrant/resourcerer/README.md

   class MyComponentWithTodos extends React.Component {}
 ```

+**Note:**

-Note that listening is often unnecessary—if a loading state is changed during request and removed when the request completes (as is the case with `withResources`), then the React component will update in the natural React cycle and can read from the latest resource without needing to trigger the `forceUpdate`.
+1. Listening is often unnecessary—if a loading state is changed during request and removed when the request completes (as is the case with `withResources`), then the React component will update in the natural React cycle and can read from the latest resource without needing to trigger the `forceUpdate`.

+1. Listening on a collection will also trigger updates when one of the collection's models changes.
+That's an implentation detail of Backbone.
+So if we listen on the todos collection above, but make an update in our component with `this.props.todosCollection.at(0).save({name: 'Renamed Todo'})`, our component will still auto-update!

 ### Measure